-An Evening with Mara Liasson: The Liberal Arts & Democracy Today
+An Evening with Mara Liasson: Reflections on Democracy and a Path Forward

 This event is free and open to the public.
 Tickets are not required.

-Join us for an evening with national political correspondent Mara Liasson, as she discusses the role of the liberal arts in our country today.
+Join us for an evening with national political correspondent Mara Liasson, as she discusses the state of our democracy and the road ahead.
 She will answer questions related to her career, the current political climate and the state of our nation.

 About Mara Liasson, from NPR:

 Mara Liasson is a national political correspondent for NPR.
 Her reports can be heard regularly on NPR's award-winning newsmagazine programs Morning Edition and All Things Considered.
 Liasson provides extensive coverage of politics and policy from Washington, DC — focusing on the White House and Congress — and also reports on political trends beyond the Beltway.

 Each election year, Liasson provides key coverage of the candidates and issues in